kcroker/dpsprep/README.md

 Previous versions of the tool itself used to depend on third-party binaries, but this is no longer the case.
 The test fixtures are checked in, however regenerating them (see [`./fixtures/makefile`](./fixtures/makefile)) requires `pdflatex` (texlive, among others), `gs` (Ghostscript), `pdftotext` (Poppler) and `djvudigital` (GSDjVU).
 Similarly, the man file is checked in, but building it from markdown depends on `ronn`.

+## Note regarding compression

+We use the default compression provided by [Pillow](https://github.com/python-pillow/Pillow).
+For bitonal images, [the PDF generation code says](https://github.com/python-pillow/Pillow/blob/a088d54509e42e4eeed37d618b42d775c0d16ef5/src/PIL/PdfImagePlugin.py#L138C16-L138C16) that, if `libtiff` is available, `group4` compression is used.

+The size of the PDF files can sometimes later be additionally reduced.
+OCRmyPDF is an actively maintained project (as of late 2023) that also supports standalone PDF optimization, including JBIG2 compression via `jbig2enc` --- see the [relevant documentation](https://ocrmypdf.readthedocs.io/en/latest/cookbook.html#optimize-images-without-performing-ocr).

 ## Acknowledgements

 * The font [`invisible1.ttf`](./dpsprep/invisible.ttf) is taken from [here](https://www.angelfire.com/pr/pgpf/if.html).
 See the `djvu_pages_to_text_fpdf` function in [`./dpsprep/text.py`](./dpsprep/text.py) for how it is used.